Alcohol on Nutrisystem: Everything You Need to KnowArticle posted in: Nutrisystem for Men

 7. When to say no

-You should pass on a drink during Turbo Takeoff week.
+You should pass on a drink during first week of FreshStart.
 Also remember, “never drink on an empty stomach,” McCormick says.

 That’s all you need to remember about enjoying an occasional drink as you lose weight with Nutrisystem.
 Cheers!